emaphp/odoo-starter-docker/README.md

 ### Initialization ###

-The initialization process runs inside a container.
-A default configuration file located in `./odoo/config/odoo.conf` is used.
+The initialization process is implemented as a single-run container which you can run like this:

 ```
- docker compose run --rm odoo-init
+ docker compose run --rm odoo-init-demo
 ```

 This will setup the database and initialize the `base` module.
+You'll find the default configuration file under `./odoo/config/odoo.conf`.
+This process will populate the database with the demo data as well.
 You can modify `odoo/base/res_users_data.xml` to prevent using the default credentials for the `admin` user.
 The company name can also be modified beforehand in `odoo/base/res_company_data.xml`.

-Alternatively, an `odoo-init-lang` container is also included.
-This process is similar to `odoo-init` but it will also try to setup the localization language by adding the `--load-language` option.
-The language to use must be specified in `ODOO_INIT_LANG`.
+Alternatively, an `odoo-init` container is also included.
+This process is similar to `odoo-init-demo` but it will also try to setup the country and localization language by adding the `--country` and `--load-language` options.
+Both country and language must be specified in the environment file as `ODOO_INIT_COUNTRY` and `ODOO_INIT_LANG` respectively.
+This container will not include demo data.

 ### Running Odoo ###